 Dental therapists are primary oral health professionals who provide critical routine and preventive services under the supervision of a dentist.
 They are often recruited from the communities in which they intend to serve, staying in those communities long-term with professional wage jobs and providing culturally relevant care.
-Across the country and worldwide, dental therapy has shown to be an effective workforce model that can help increase access for those who are currently underserved and underrepresented in the health fields.
+Across the country and worldwide, dental therapy has shown to be an effective workforce model that can help increase access for those who are currently underserved and provide meaningful jobs for people who are underrep-resented in the health fields.
 With Oregon moving towards smarter coordinated care in CCO 2.0, dental therapists can help achieve the triple aim by extending and integrating dental care in the community, offering routine and preventive dental care at a lower cost, and eventually lowering state expenditures on expensive acute and emergency dental care.